Myanmar's ousted leader Suu Kyi faces new corruption charges from junta - RFI

 Last week a junta spokesman said a now-detained chief minister had admitted to giving her $600,000 and more than 10 kilograms (22 pounds) of gold bars.

-"Those accusations are groundless and illogical," Suu Kyi's lawyer Khin Maung Zaw told AFP.
+"Those accusations are groundless," Suu Kyi's lawyer Khin Maung Zaw told AFP.

 "Aung San Suu Kyi may have her defects... but bribery and corruption are not her traits," he said, adding that most people in Myanmar will not believe the allegations.

-Myanmar has been in uproar since February's coup, with hundreds of thousands of protesters flooding streets demanding a return to democracy and the release of Suu Kyi.
+Despite mass international condemnation the junta continues to rack up an increasing toll, with AAPP reporting Thursday that more than 210 people have been killed so far.

-The junta has justified the move by claiming electoral fraud in elections last November that were won by Suu Kyi's party in a landslide.
+The junta has justified the coup by claiming electoral fraud in elections last November that were won by Suu Kyi's party in a landslide.

 © 2021 AFP